-The Downsides Of Buying A Car With Cash
+The Downsides Of Buying A Car In Cash

-- Since the new cars are expensive and not everyone is able to buy them in cash, you should lower your expectations regarding the type, make or model of the car that you are interested in buying.
+- Since the new cars are expensive and not everyone can buy them in cash, you should lower your expectations regarding the type, make, or model of the car that you are interested in buying.
 So don't get fancy, because you will most likely end up buying a used car.
-The good news is that there are many good and helpful tips online that will help you find a good, reliable and affordable used car.
+The good news is that there are many good and helpful tips online that will help you find a good, reliable, and affordable used car.

-- Any money you will use to buy a car with cash is then not available for any other things.
+- Any money you will use to buy a car in cash is then not available for any other things.
 Meaning, you may have that money in an investment account or you can use it in any enterprise to earn returns.
-If that's the case, when you use that money to purchase a car with cash, you will lose that opportunity of earning any potential returns.
+If that's the case, when you use that money to purchase a car in cash, you will lose that opportunity of earning any potential returns.

 - Getting the physical cash on hand might be difficult, especially if you have out of state or online bank account.
 Therefore, it's highly recommended that you open a local bank account, then transferring the money, but you must do that far in advance.

-- If you don't have the required cash and you still want to buying a car with cash, you have to wait until you save that required cash.
+- If you don't have the required cash and you still want to buy a car in cash, you have to wait until you save that required cash.

-- There’s also an opportunity cost of paying with cash.
-In other word, If you choose to pay in cash, you may lose other opportunities that can make you earn extra money.
+- There’s also an opportunity cost of paying in cash.
+In other words, If you choose to pay in cash, you may lose other opportunities that can make you earn extra money.